Not all exit rows are equal — here's how to pick the one worth having.

 - Free of conditions that would prevent you from performing exit row duties (mobility impairments, visual or hearing impairments that would prevent understanding crew instructions, etc.)

-- You're traveling with a lap infant
+- You're travelling with a lap infant

 - You're a minor below the airline's minimum age